Community Outreach

 Location

-Contact Jessica Casanova for more information on the current Dinkins Center for Equity schedule.
+For more information on current initiatives and opportunities, please contact the Dinkins Center for Equity here.

 Volunteer playing with a boy.